pattaya property investmentpattaya condo 2026invest pattayapattaya vs phuket

 Pattaya is Thailand’s most affordable beachside property market for foreign investors.
 Studios start from $35,000; gross rental yields reach 6-10% in the best areas; and the market serves a growing mix of retirees, long-stay expats, and budget investors from Russia, the UK, Scandinavia, and increasingly China.
 However, Pattaya carries real risks: oversupply in some segments, an entertainment-industry reputation that limits the premium buyer pool, and capital appreciation that significantly underperforms Phuket’s prime areas.
 This guide gives you the honest picture.

-Pattaya in 2026: What You Need to Know
+What Should You Know About Pattaya in 2026: What You Need to Know?

 Key 2026 market facts: